cisagov/LME/testing/Readme.md

 | 5     | Save the login credentials printed to the terminal at the end. *See note*                                                                                 |                                                       |
 | 6     | When you're done testing, simply delete the resource group to clean up all resources created.                                                             |                                                       |

-Note: When the script finishes you will be in the azure_scripts directory, and you should see the elasticsearch credentials printed to the terminal.
+Note: When the script finishes you will be in the azure_scripts directory.
+You should see the elasticsearch credentials printed to the terminal.
 You will need to `cd ../../` to get back to the LME directory.
 All the passwords should also be in the `<$ResourceGroup>.password.txt` file.